yu-lab-vt/AQuA2/README.md

 ![AQuA2 Logo](img/logo1.png)
 ----------------------------------
 AQuA2 (Activity Quantification and Analysis) is a tool for quantifying spatiotemporal signals across biosensors, cell types, organs,  animal models and imaging modalities of biological fluorescent imaging data.
+AQuA can be pronounced as /ˈɑː.kwə/.

 If you have any feedback or issue, you are welcome to either post issue in Issues section or send email to yug@tsinghua.edu.cn (Guoqiang Yu at Tsinghua University).